The Holroyd story began way back in 1861 when John Holroyd started his machine tool and textile machinery manufacturing business in Hulme, Manchester.

 As world-leaders in their respective niche markets, the two companies were natural bedfellows given the huge opportunities for investment and growth with CQME adding value and complementary products to PTG's already extensive range for entry into new markets in precision gear manufacturing.

-The clear objective of the partnership is to establish a strong foothold in international markets with the combined group continuing to invest and develop the technology, intellectual property and 'know-how' of the UK businesses, and to create products that meet the market's ever more demanding requirements, enabling them to compete with the major machine tool and precision components manufacturers worldwide.
+The clear objective of the partnership is to establish a strong foothold in international markets with the combined group continuing to invest and develop the technology, intellectual property and 'know-how' of the UK businesses, and to create products that meet the market's ever more demanding requirements, enabling them to compete with the major machine tool and precision rotors manufacturers worldwide.